canonical/design.ubuntu.com/audiences/index.md

 #### End-user

 These people are “satisficers”: they have criteria and standards and will search until they find the software solution that meets those standards.
-Uses the product as an ‘out of the box’ solution.
+Uses the product as an &#8216;out of the box&#8217; solution.
 They expect to be sold on the benefits and ease of use.

 End Users do not care about the back end technology needed to deliver them those benefits.